ohanhi/ohanhi.com/posts/2019-03-01-react-typescript-vs-elm.md

 ## Overview of similarities

 Let's start with comparing the vocabulary.
 How do React, Redux and TypeScript features relate to Elm in the overall context of building a single page app?
 You might have heard that Redux is [inspired by](https://github.com/reduxjs/redux#influences) the Elm architecture.
 This is very helpful, since it means we can draw some rather direct analogies between it and Elm.
 In React, stateless and pure components correspond to the way Elm views work.
-I try to be light on the TypeScript features since they are not the point of this post.
+I won't talk about too many TypeScript features since they are not the point of this post.

 This table is a simplification for sure, but hopefully a helpful one.